cfanatic/go-vidcut/README.md

 # go-viddit

-This tool is used to trim and concatenate video files from the terminal in a convenient way.
+This tool is used to trim and concatenate video files from the terminal in a convenient and concurrent way.

+Each clip is processed in a dedicated thread.

 ## Configuration